MorisGoldshtein/SerraMadeMe/APIProject/README.md

 referring to Weapons in the Weapons DB.
 If you attempt to DELETE a Weapon that is part of ANY Character, you will see a 500 stack error.
 You must remove the Weapon Id from the Character(s) having them via PUTs.
+The same applies to if you attempt to POST/PUT a character with a weapon id that does not exist in Weapons.

 5. Any Character can be deleted at any time as nothing in the Weapons DB has a foreign key referencing anything